blobbybilb/enripen/README.md

 Uses the Fresh framework, with Flowbite components, and Hono (embedded inside a Fresh route) for the API.

 GPLv3 License, all open source libraries used have their own licenses.

-The Demo UI is pretty basic because I was going to make a browser extension that uses the API but ran out of time 😅.
-I'll make the browser extension at some point...

-Not sure what "All code must be created during the event" means exactly, but I did use some open source libraries (fresh, flowbite, and hono).
-If that disqualifies it then I have no problem :)